 By: Dana Lapato and Daniel Frank

 Concussions are brain injuries that can result in a number of negative health outcomes, including cognitive impairment, balance problems, and sensory perception.
 Symptom severity and duration can vary widely among individuals.
-The common thread all concussions share is that early identification of a brain injury is critical to adjusting behavior and promoting recovery.
+According to this resource, the thread all concussions share is that early identification of a brain injury is critical to adjusting behavior and promoting recovery.
 Concussions, unfortunately, can be a common occurrence in training Brazilian jiu jitsu.
+You can also get wrongful death lawyers based in Charlotte, from here.
 The following are some helpful tips in assessing a practitioner’s condition, deciding when to return to activity, and how to safely return to training.

 Learn the signs and symptoms of a concussion and seek medical attention, preferably from a specialist like a sports medicine doctor who will have seen many patients with concussions.
 When talking to the doctor about returning to jiu jitsu, be as clear as possible about your injury, your current condition, and the nature of the sport.
 Even if your sports medicine doctor is not familiar with jiu jitsu, he or she is likely to be familiar with wrestling, especially since that sport has one of the highest risks for concussion per hour practiced in the United States.
 It is also very important to listen to your doctor’s assessment and advice.
 You sustained a significant injury and went to the doctor for treatment.
 They are professionals.
 Their advice should be listened to and followed.